Bodyguard Kiba (1973 film): Home media

-In 2024, Eureka released the film as "Bodyguard Kiba 1 & 2", on a 2-Disk Blu-ray.
-The extras include "The Bodyguard – alternate US version of Bodyguard Kiba".
+On March 18, 2024, Eureka released the film and its sequel as Bodyguard Kiba 1 & 2 on a 2-disc Blu-ray.
+The extras include "The Bodyguard – alternate US version of Bodyguard Kiba", a composite intercutting Standard Definition footage from the US version with HD footage of the Japanese original, married to the English dub track.

 Sequel

-Director Ryuichi Takamori released a sequel, Bodigaado Kiba: Hissatsu sankaku tobi on October 13, 1973.
+Director Ryuichi Takamori released a sequel, Bodigaado Kiba: Hissatsu sankaku tobi, on October 13, 1973.
 The sequel also starred Sonny Chiba as Kiba Naoto.